 Helping You Protect Your Assets After You’ve Gotten Married

 At Dwire Law Offices, P.A., we have more than 22 years of experience in family law.
 We have in-depth knowledge of the laws surrounding property division, which gives us insight into the kinds of agreements that would stand up in court.
-We can help you draft a postnuptial that suits your needs and amend it as necessary over time.
+We can help you draft a postnuptial that suits your needs and amend it as necessary over time, even addressing issues like infidelity.

 Just like a prenup, a postnuptial agreement is a legally binding contract that can be challenged in court.
 Therefore, if you want the agreement to be upheld, it is necessary for both parties to fully disclose their respective assets and liabilities.
 A judge can set the postnup aside if financial information is missing.
 To help prevent this, we add an addendum which outlines each party’s assets and liabilities.